John D'Acquisto: Atlanta Braves

-After his release, he signed with the Atlanta Braves and was sent to Richmond AAA International League in 1982.
+After his release, D'Acquisto signed with the Atlanta Braves and was sent to Richmond AAA International League in 1982.
 He asked for, and was granted, his release on July 27, 1982.

 Oakland Athletics

 He signed with the Oakland Athletics under Billy Martin and pitched for Oakland for the rest of the 1982 season.
 D'Acquisto was part of the A's in spring training the next year also but was released on the last day of spring training.

 Chicago White Sox

-He was picked up by the Chicago White Sox and sent to Denver of the American Association.
+D'Acquisto was picked up by the Chicago White Sox and sent to Denver of the American Association.

 D'Acquisto retired after arm surgery in 1983.
-In 1989, D'Acquisto pitched for the Bradenton Explorers and St. Lucie Legends of the Senior Professional Baseball Association, where he was 5–4 with 4 saves.
+In 1989, D'Acquisto pitched for the Bradenton Explorers and St. Lucie Legends of the Senior Professional Baseball Association, where he finished 5–4 with four saves.

 Post-playing career

 After he retired from baseball, D'Acquisto became a registered investment advisor.
 In 1996, D'Acquisto was sentenced to five years and three months in prison for trying to pass off a forged $200 million certificate of deposit.
 D'Acquisto was also indicted in 1998 on charges of defrauding investors of approximately $7 million.
-As a result, D'Acquisto was sentenced the following year to an additional four years and seven months in prison after he pleaded guilty to wire fraud and money laundering.
+As a result, D'Acquisto was sentenced the following year to an additional four years and seven months in prison after he pleaded guilty to wire fraud and money laundering, which was served concurrently with the term handed down in 1996.